parttimenerd/asgct2-demo/README.md

 and build the async-profiler in the folder `async-profiler` via make or run `./build.sh`.
-Be sure to install the required dependencies (you will probably see related error messages if you don't).
+Be sure to install the required dependencies (you will probably see related error messages if you don't) and use a current JDK (19 or 20).

 *It is based on OpenJDK head but the changes should be easy to backport to previous versions.*